geoscixyz/gpg/content/foundations/physical_properties/induced_polarization_physical_properties_duplicate.rst

     :scale: 120%

-If the ground is chargeable, there will also be an instantaneous jump in the measured potential once the source is switched on; which we denote as :math:`V_\sigma`.
+If the ground is chargeable, there will also be an instantaneous jump in the measured potential when the source is switched on; we denote as :math:`V_\sigma`.
 However, the subsequent build-up of ionic charges during the on-time results in a corresponding increase in the measured potential; which is sometimes referred to as the over-voltage.
 Eventually, the build-up of